MarcSlakey/40k/pygame/README.md

 "Home" will reset to a new game.

 SHOOTING PHASE CONTROLS:
 "LMB" on a model (circle) to select it.
-A model will turn yellow to indicate that it is selected.
-	When a model is selected, the game will check that model's line of sight against enemies.
+	Clicking a second model while one is already selected will attempt to make a group that can shoot at the same time.
 "RMB" while a model is selected will target a given model's unit for shooting if that model is in range AND in line of sight of the selected model.
 	Valid shooting targets will be highlighted yellow instead of red.
 	Once a unit is successfully selected for shooting its models will turn orange.
 Click "Fire Weapon" while a model AND a target unit are selected.
 If the shot does damage, the game will proceed to a "Wound Allocation" phase.
+"Spacebar" while any models are selected will reset clear all selections.
 "Enter/Return" will progress the game to the next turn and begin a new movement phase as long as you're not currently allocating wounds.
 "Home" will reset to a new game.